Challenges of Legacy Systems

 Quite simply, a system is no longer viable when the means are not meeting the end.
 The longer technical debt is left to accumulate the worse things get.
 And as with any loan, the trick to paying off the debt is to know the term and manage accordingly.
 The “temporary fix” approach never works long-term.Explore

-All systems and applications inherently age.
+All systems and applications eventually become legacy.
 But when a system has been lagging behind for many years, the time for change can no longer be avoided.
-Ultimately, IT developers have to weigh up whether the time and expense spent maintaining ageing technologies day-in day-out is worth all the effort.Explore
+CIOs have to weigh up whether the time and expense spent maintaining ageing technologies day-in day-out is worth all the effort.Explore